 - Rinse the grains.
 Combine brown rice and quinoa in a fine mesh strainer.
 Gently rub the grains to remove the excess starch and dust, and rinse them until the water runs clear.

 - Assemble.
 Transfer the washed brown rice and quinoa to a saucepan/pot and add water (following the ratio above).
-At this point, you may add your choice of flavoring agents.
+You can add your choice of flavoring ingredients.

 - Simmer.
 Bring them to a boil over high heat.
-Once boiling, reduce the heat to low, close the lid, and let it simmer for 30 minutes or until the water is fully absorbed.
+Once boiling, reduce the heat to low, cover with a lid, and let it cook for 30 minutes or until the water is fully absorbed.
 You don’t need to stir while cooking.

 - Rest.
-Remove the pan from the heat and let it rest with the lid closed for 3 minutes.
+Remove the pan from the heat and let it rest with the lid on for about 3 minutes.

 - Fluff and serve.
 Fluff the cooked grains with a fork, and it’s ready to serve!